Skip to contents

 # Create a new maturity model

-maturity <- new(LogisticMaturity)
+maturity <- methods::new(LogisticMaturity)

 # Populate the maturity module with parameter values.